 Types of Treatment Offered at Twelve Oaks Recovery Center

-For over 30 years, we at Twelve Oaks Recovery Center have been dedicated to providing world class care to men and women who are in need of treatment for an addiction to drugs or alcohol.
+Serving Florida for over 30 years, Twelve Oaks Recovery Center have been dedicated to providing world class care to men and women who are in need of rehab treatment for an addiction to drugs or alcohol.
 We believe in providing highly individualized treatment that is catered to meet the unique needs of each one of our patients.
 We strive to provide treatment in an atmosphere of trust, honesty, and responsibility, wherein patients are the top priority and they can feel confident that they are receiving the most optimal quality of care possible as they work towards overcoming their substance abuse problem.

 In order to cater treatment to meet the specific needs of each patient, Twelve Oaks is pleased to offer three specialized treatment tracks that can be incorporated into a patient’s personalized treatment plan.
 These tracks include Proclaim, our Christian track, Aspire, our PTSD recovery track, and Resilience, our addiction-free chronic pain management track.
 A patient’s participation in these specialized tracks will be determined based on his or her individual needs and presenting concerns.